 I said I was going to make healthy lemon bars this summer and I finally did it!
 Vegan and naturally sweet!

 2 years ago I gave Ina Garten’s lemon bar recipe a natural makeover.
 I thought I had conquered the world of traditional desserts because they were a perfect replica.
-To be more specific, my husband couldn’t tell the difference and everyone I tested them out on adored them.
+To be more specific, my husband couldn’t tell the difference and everyone I tested them on adored them.
 A real feat because her lemon bar recipe is the best, right?

 Now a couple of years later, with a little more knowledge and experience, I wasn’t going to stop there.
 I was going to make lemon bars without a pound of butter, sugar or eggs!
 So without the traditional ingredients, these healthy lemon squares are better for you.
 They still have that famous shortbread base and thick lemon filling.
 And contain that divine sweet to tart ratio flavor that is found in Ina Garten’s recipe.

 So how on earth did I make lemon bars without butter, sugar or eggs that still tasted delicious?
 There’s a secret ingredient!
-It’s brilliant.
-Ready?
+It’s brilliant!

 Agar-agar is wonderful because when we add it to lemon juice and natural sugars, it will get deliciously thick and will take on the flavor of citrus.
 It holds a wonderful shape, so you get perfect lemon squares every time.
 The texture is a bit different from traditional bars, but will feed any custardy craving!
 All without refined sugar or unhealthy dairy products.
-Yep, the best of both worlds.
-These are a taste of vegan goodness to the max!
+Yep, the best of both worlds – these are a taste of vegan goodness to the max!

 Healthy Vegan Lemon Bars

 2 1/3 cups White Spelt Flour or Organic White Flour

-3/4 cup Xylitol or Powdered Honey (Powdered honey is my fav sweetener for this)
+3/4 cup Xylitol or Powdered Honey or Maple Sugar (powdered honey is my fav for this part)

 1/4 teaspoon Baking Powder